werowe/mist_preventive_maintenance_ml/README.md

 Brake pads are metal shavings held together by a resin.
 The brake applies pressure to the pad to force it down on the rotor, which is a metal disk connected to a truck’s axles.
 The pad is designed to wear out over time.
 It has to be softer than the rotor, so that it does not damage the rotor.
 When the brake pad wears down, heat will go up because there is more friction.
 And the further a vehicle has been driven the more its brakes will have worn down.

 We contacted an engineer from Volvo and he verified that this model would work as a teaching exercise as it seems reasonable to correlate heat and distance driven with wear.
-To get a more accurate model we would have to use something like this winning paper from IDA Industrial Challenge, which was a competition made by Scana trucking company.
+To get a more accurate model we would have to use something like data from the [IDA Industrial Challenge](https://ida2016.blogs.dsv.su.se/?page_id=1387), which was a competition made by Scana trucking company.

 There are lots of factors that impact brake wear.
 For example, brakes will wear out faster for vehicles that drive down steep hills.